-Despite being designed to emulate NES games, this game looks much better than any 8-bit game.
+Despite being designed to emulate NES games, this game looks much better than any 8-bit side scroller.
 The artwork and gameplay incorporate many ideas from more modern games.
 This is the nostalgia trap that Shovel Knight used.

 You begin this game with a relatively weak character, much like many other games of this genre that you may have played, such as The Messenger.

 Nothing substantially different from the NES version of Ninja Gaiden.
 You jump, climb, and slash your enemies for a while.
 However, things do change as you progress.

 You receive upgrades as you progress through the game, steadily improving your power and movement skills.
 Cyber Shadow also confronts you with more challenging obstacles at the same time.